dfinity/http-auth-poc/README.md

 # Auth over HTTP

+> [!WARNING]
-> ⚠️ **Warning**: This is ONLY a proof of concept.
+> This is ONLY a proof of concept.
 It is NOT ready for production use.
 DO NOT USE THIS IN PRODUCTION.

-This repo contains a proof of concept for HTTP Authentication for canisters.
-It showcases how to use [HTTP Message Signatures](https://www.rfc-editor.org/rfc/rfc9421.html) to authenticate requests to a canister.
+This repo contains a proof of concept for HTTP Authentication for IC canisters.
+It showcases how to use the [Binary Representation of HTTP Messages](https://www.ietf.org/rfc/rfc9292.html) to send authenticated HTTP requests to a canister.

 ## Advantages

-Using HTTP Message Signatures instead of the custom authentication mechanism has the following advantages:
+Using HTTP Authentication instead of the custom authentication mechanism has the following advantages:

-- Uses an IETF standard for authentication that does not require [setting custom fields in the request body](https://internetcomputer.org/docs/references/ic-interface-spec#authentication)
+- Uses an IETF standard for encoding HTTP messages that does not require [setting custom fields in the request body](https://internetcomputer.org/docs/references/ic-interface-spec#authentication)
 - Removes the need of [CBOR](https://internetcomputer.org/docs/references/ic-interface-spec#api-cbor) for encoding messages sent to and received from canisters.
 As a consequence:
   - Canisters can expose their API using their preferred standard (e.g. OpenAPI, gRPC, etc.)
   - Existing and widely adopted API standards (REST, GraphQL, etc.) can be used to interact with canisters, enabling popular tools and libraries to be used